joomla-framework/registry/README.md

 @TODO

+## Changes From 1.x

+The following changes have been made to the `Language` package since 1.x.

+### Text class methods non-static

+The `Text` class has been refactored to follow an object oriented approach instead of static methods.
+Instantiating the class requires a `Language` instance to be injected.

+### Text::_ deprecated

+The `_` method in `Text` has been deprecated in favor of `translate`.

 ## Installation via Composer

 Add `"joomla/language": "2.0.*@dev"` to the require block in your composer.json and then run `composer install`.